 What Does Rye Whiskey Taste Like?

-Rye whiskey is a full bodied spirit with a spicy flavour.
+Rye whiskey is a full-bodied spirit with a spicy flavor.
 It is usually quite dry and the taste of rye is very obvious in the palate.
 While there is some sweetness present, it is not overbearing as it can be in some bourbon whiskeys.

 It has a sharp taste that packs plenty of punch.
 Rye whiskey can be enjoyed straight, with water, on ice, with a mixer, or as a part of a cocktail.
 In fact, many classic whiskey cocktails taste best when rye whiskey is used.